jakeshi/python_data_structure/README.md

 Implement basic data structure from scratch in python:
 - linked list
 - binary tree
+- hash table

-you can contact me or follow me on twitter: @jakeshi1
+You can contact me or follow me on twitter: @jakeshi1